What makes you stand out?

 - Maximum site speed.
 In the age of information, slow is unacceptable.
 The more time a visitor waits, the more likely it is they’ll get bored an leave (it’s just one click away).
 To have a fast site: don’t add unnecessary images, optimize the images you have, host on a fast server, implement server-side caching, use a content delivery network… There is no one trick, you have to do a bunch of things.

-- WordPress-optimized hosting.
-Included is hosting so you don’t have to sign up for it yourself.
-I’ll handle all of it.
-And the server is configured for WordPress hosting to make things fast, secure, and simple.
+- WordPress-optimized hosting is included so you don’t have to do any research on the complicated topic.
+And your server will be configured for WordPress hosting to make things fast, secure, and simple.

 Save time by hiring out